abrondijk/HS110-InfluxDB-2.0-Script/README.md

 * * * * *              /usr/bin/python3 /path/to/script/HS11_poller.py >/dev/null 2>&1
 * * * * * ( sleep 30 ; /usr/bin/python3 /path/to/script/HS11_poller.py >/dev/null 2>&1 )
 ```
+When running the script through cron, it might not be able to find it's config with a relative path.
+If so, simply change the line where it opens the config file to an absolute path.